Golden Grove

 Table Chart PROFILE FAQ

-Golden Grove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Golden Grove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Golden Grove's dwelling structures, as assessed in the latest Census, consisted of 85.2% houses and 14.8% other dwellings.
-In comparison, Adelaide metro had 88.6% houses and 11.3% other dwellings.
-Home ownership in Golden Grove stood at 36.0%, similar to Adelaide metro's level.
-The remaining dwellings were either mortgaged (44.4%) or rented (19.6%).
-The median monthly mortgage repayment in the area was $1,686, higher than Adelaide metro's average of $1,517.
-The median weekly rent figure was recorded at $320, compared to Adelaide metro's $330.
+Golden Grove's dwellings, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Golden Grove was at 36.0%, with mortgaged dwellings at 44.4% and rented ones at 19.6%.
+The median monthly mortgage repayment was $1,686, higher than Adelaide metro's $1,562.
+Median weekly rent was $320, matching Adelaide metro's figure.
 Nationally, Golden Grove's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing